Albizia: Description

 They are usually small trees or shrubs with a short lifespan, though the famous Samán del Guère near Maracay in Venezuela is a huge Albizia saman specimen several hundred years old.
 The leaves are pinnately or bipinnately compound.
 The small flowers are in bundles, with stamens much longer than the petals.
 The stamens are usually showy, although in some species such as A. canescens the flowers are inconspicuous.

 Unlike those of Mimosa, Albizia flowers have many more than 10 stamens.
 Albizia can also be told apart from another large related genus, Acacia, by its stamens, which are joined at the bases instead of separate.

 Taxonomy

 Numerous species placed in Albizia by early authors were eventually moved to other genera, most notably Archidendron.
 Other genera of Ingeae (Abarema, Archidendropsis, Blanchetiodendron, Calliandra, Cathormion, Enterolobium, Havardia, Hesperalbizia, Hydrochorea, Pararchidendron, Paraserianthes, Pseudosamanea and Serianthes) have also received their share of former Albizia species, as have the Mimoseae Newtonia and Schleinitzia.
 Some presumed "silk trees" are in fact misidentified members of the not very closely related genus Erythrophleum from the Caesalpinioideae and Lebeckia from the Faboideae.

 The delimitation of Falcataria and Pithecellobium, close relatives of Albizia, is notoriously complex, with species having been moved between the genera time and again, and this will likely continue.
-These include Falcataria moluccana (the Moluccan albizia, formerly named Albizia moluccana), a common shade tree on tea plantations.
+These include Falcataria falcata (the Moluccan albizia, formerly named Albizia moluccana), a common shade tree on tea plantations.
 Other closely related genera like Chloroleucon and Samanea are often merged with Albizia entirely.